-For more information, call the SCC Placement Testing Center, 509-533-7074; the SFCC Testing Center, 509-533-3401; or the off-campus centers, 509-279-6709.
+For more information, call the SCC Placement Testing Center, 509-533-7074; the SFCC Testing Center, 509-533-3401; or the off-campus centers: Colville 509-279-6703, Newport 509-279-6954

-Math and/or English assessment is not required for:
+Math and/or English assessment may not be required for:

 - 1. Students who have taken the appropriate placement test within the last three years. - 2.
 Students who have received a grade of 2.0 or better in college composition from other institutions.
-Additionally, college transcripts must be on file to support this exception. - 3.
-Students taking fewer than 10 credits, not enrolling in composition or mathematics classes and not pursuing a degree or certificate. - 4.
-Students who are pursuing a Professional Technical Program not requiring a Math class. - 5.
+College transcripts must be on file to support this exception. - 3.
+Students taking fewer than 10 credits, not enrolling in composition or mathematics classes and not pursuing a degree or certificate.

+- 4. Students who are pursuing a Professional Technical Program not requiring a math class. - 5.
 Students who took Pre-Calculus in high school and earned an A or B for two semesters.
-A high school transcript is required for verification and must be submitted to the Testing Center and used for placement within one year of graduation.
+A high school transcript is required for verification and must be submitted to the Testing Center and used for placement within one year of high school graduation. - 6.
+Students who qualify for placement through other alternative measures which may vary between colleges and are subject to change.